 Mimi may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If Mimi offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don't hesitate to reach out to Mimi directly.

-Mimi has been a member of Good Dog for over 3 years
+Mimi has been a member of Good Dog for almost 5 years

 Mimi was screened for responsible practices and has been a member since 2021.